EkoGuandor229/MLTestat/README.md

 5. Add higher-order terms, such as quadratic terms or interaction terms to improve the model.
 Judge the model quality (R2 values).
 Again, compare the training MSE to the test MSE.

-## Conditions
-1. The next two weeks (week 5 and 6 of the semester), you independently work on this assignment.
-Attendance is not required for these two weeks.
-The lab 6.004 is available to you at the normal hours, if you need a computer with Python, Matlab, and RStudio installed, or if you need any help with the assignment.
-2. You write a short report which answers the questions above and summarizes your findings.
-The report should be 1 – 2 pages A4 and written in German or English.
-3. The report is due on Friday, 25 October 2019 at 17:00.
-Please also hand in all code written for this assignment.
-The report in PDF form and all code have to be sent to sjecklin@hsr.ch.
-Add the subject (Betreff) ML-Assignment to the email.
-4. Everybody hands in their own report.
-Collaboration and discussion between students, however, is allowed and encouraged.

 # Report
 ## Setup
 First, we prepare the program to read in the training data and the test data.
 I used panda for this